-SDTC funds will be payable in installments over the three (3) phases of the project, namely: "build", "commission" and "validation" with a 10% holdback awarded upon completion of the project in mid-2018.
+SDTC funds have been paid in installments over the three (3) phases of the project, namely: "build," "optimization" and "validation" with a 10% holdback awarded upon completion of the project in early-2019.
 The funds are dispersed at the beginning of each phase, and are subject to Nano One meeting milestones and having matching funds in place.
-To date, the Company has received two instalments totaling \$1,113,022 (2016 - one instalment of \$488,994) for the first and second phase of a lithium battery materials pilot plant project.
-A total of \$Nil (2016 - \$200,341) has been allocated as deferred government grant as at December 31, 2017.
+To date, the Company has received three instalments totaling \$1,873,167 (2018 - one instalment of \$760,145) for three phases of a lithium battery materials pilot plant project.
+A total of \$760,145 was offset R&D expenses for the year ended December 31, 2018.

-ASIP funds will be applied to the three project phases described above with an additional phase 4 involving the validation of materials specific to the electric vehicle market.
-To date, a total of \$995,221 has been claimed (2016 - \$364,201).
+ASIP funds have also been applied to the three project phases described above with an additional phase 4 involving the validation of materials specific to the electric vehicle market.
+To date, a total of \$1,564,815 has been claimed and received.